Optical Readout of Reconfigurable Layered Magnetic Domain Structure in CrSBr: Results

-We validate the suggested light-guiding mechanism in conjunction with the magnetic field--written magnetic layered domain structure as the origin of the abrupt changes in energy and intensity in the optical spectra through transfer-matrix-method (TMM) simulations.
-In Figure \ref{fig2}, simulated and measured reflectance spectra are compared side-by-side for a 25L-CrSBr stack.
-Spectra for different magnetic field--written iMS domain structures starting with the AFM case followed by the iMS situation with increasing FM contribution in the layer sequence until the FM situation is reached are contrasted.
-The simulated data reproduce the key signatures in the experimental spectra such as the numbers of steps, energy and intensity modulations extremely well.
+Transfer-matrix method (TMM) simulations validate this interpretation by showing that the abrupt changes in energy and intensity arise from modified light propagation and interference within the magnetic-field-induced layered domain structure.
+In Figure \ref{fig3}, measured (b) and simulated (c) reflectance spectra are compared side-by-side for a 25L-CrSBr stack.
+We compare spectra for a sequence of field-written configurations, starting from the AFM state, passing through representative iMS configurations with increasing FM fraction, and ending in the FM state.
+The simulations reproduce the key experimental features.

 The TMM simulations are based on a minimal model using a single Lorentzian oscillator in $\epsilon(\omega)$, representing the main excitonic resonance, whose frequency redshifts abruptly when the system transitions from AFM to FM order, in agreement with experiment and theory \cite{Wilson2021, heissenbuttel2025quadratic}.
-We neglected the contribution of high-lying excitons to the dielectric function $\epsilon(\omega)$ as they are far off the investigated spectral range and a preliminary test showed that their contribution is negligible in the TMM.
-In turn, we limit the TMM to only one well-established excitonic resonance in $\varepsilon(\omega)$ in the investigated spectral range.
+We neglected the contribution of high-lying excitons to the dielectric function $\epsilon(\omega)$ because they lie far outside the investigated spectral range and preliminary tests showed that their contribution is negligible in the TMM.
+Accordingly, we restrict the model to a single well-established excitonic resonance in $\varepsilon(\omega)$ within the spectral range of interest.
 We find that between the pure AFM and FM situation in the stack, the simulated spectra evolve from a single mode into a ladder of modes.

+The magnetic-field-driven rearrangement of the layered magnetic domains is accompanied by abrupt changes in the optical modes due to altered light propagation and interference conditions.
+Upon approaching either the fully AFM or fully FM state, the rich spectrum collapses back to a single feature.
+We deliberately choose not to fit complete, parameterized dielectric functions to the data, as the large number of available parameters allows a plethora of possible solutions.
+Instead, our approach makes clear that just the interference effects between layers with $\epsilon_{AFM}$ and $\epsilon_{FM}$ are sufficient to explain the main experimental features, without having to invoke additional excitonic species.

-Grey vertical lines shown in the experimental and simulated spectra in Figures \ref{fig2}(a,b) mark the exciton energies in the AFM and FM phases, making it explicit that the observed mode shifts follow the exciton’s magnetic response.
+The grey vertical lines shown in the experimental and simulated spectra in Figures \ref{fig3}(b,c) mark the exciton energies in the AFM and FM phases, making it explicit that the observed mode shifts follow the exciton's magnetic response.